aginies/Deploy_HA_SLE_cluster/README.md

 All configurations files on the host are dedicated for this cluster, which means this should not interact or destroy any other configuration (pool, net, etc...)
+This is possible to get multiple instance of cluster from different product/SP, its just a matter of taking care of path, variable and VM names in the configuration to avoid overlap.

 Please report any bugs or improvments to: https://github.com/aginies/Deploy_HA_SLE_cluster.git

 *NOTE*: default root password for Virtual Machine is: "a"

-* *WARNING* All guest installation will be done at the same time (4 nodes)
+* *WARNING* All guest installation will be done at the same time (3 nodes), time between install is 5 seconds)
 * *NOTE* You need an HA DVD rom and an SLE12SPX ISO DVD as source for Zypper
 * *NOTE* Host server should be a SLE or an openSUSE (will use zypper)
 * *NOTE* HA1 will be the node where ha-cluster-init will be launched
 * *WARNING* Running the script will erase all previous deployment configuration
-* *NOTE* Scripts are written in shell to simplify external contribution and modification, of course this choice lead to some technical limitation
+* *NOTE* Scripts are written in shell to simplify external contribution and modification, of course this choice lead to some technical limitation but the main advantage is to be able to deploy it quickly on any kind of product without any missing dependencies

 ## Install / HOWTO

 * Clone this repository
-* Adjust VARS in havm.conf file
+* Adjust VARS in havm.conf file (or create a link from your configuration to this link)
 * Prepare the host: HA_testsuite_host_conf.sh
 * Deploy HA VM: HA_testsuite_deploy_vm.sh
 * Init the cluster: HA_testsuite_init_cluster.sh